 - 50% – moderately severe residuals of weakness, pain, or limitation of motion

 In other words, veterans will receive a 100 percent rating for one year following their hip replacement.
 After the one-year period, the hip condition will be assigned a permanent rating based on the level of severity as outlined above.

-Hip Replacement at a Non-VA Hospital
+Hip Replacements at a Non-VA Hospital

 Veterans often undergo hip replacement surgery at a VA Medical Center; however, some veterans may choose to go to a private, non-VA hospital for the procedure.
 If this is the case, veterans must inform VA of the hip replacement surgery as soon as possible.
-If they wait until after one year following the surgery to inform VA, then the veteran is no longer eligible for the 100 percent disability rating.
+If they wait longer than one year following the surgery to inform VA, then the veteran is no longer eligible for the 100 percent disability rating.

 Share this Post